uguisu-dev/uguisu/README.md

 ## Install
 Node.js and npm installation is required.
-If used from the CLI, global installation is required.
+If used from the Command line, global installation is required.
 ```
 $ npm i -g uguisu-js
 ```

-## Usage
+## Command line API
 ```
 Usage: uguisu [options] [commands]